Secure Email Gateway vs. Cloud Email Security Solutions

 The Evolving Email Security Paradigm

 As email continues to be the primary attack vector for cyberthreats, organizations face critical decisions about how to protect their communications infrastructure.
 The email security market has evolved significantly in recent years, with traditional Secure Email Gateways (SEGs) now competing with newer Cloud Email Security (CES) solutions.
-According to Gartner’s 2024 Market Guide for Email Security, over 40% of organizations are evaluating or implementing cloud-native email security to supplement or replace traditional gateway approaches.
+Industry analysts have noted an increasing trend of organizations evaluating or implementing cloud-native email security to supplement or replace traditional gateway approaches.

 This shift reflects broader changes in both the threat landscape and organizational IT environments.
 As threats grow more sophisticated and workforces become increasingly distributed, security teams must determine which approach—or combination of approaches—best protects their users and data.